Amp vs DAC: What’s The Difference (And Do I Need One?)

 Figuring out which solution you need starts with understanding which problem you’re having.

 If you’ve cranked up the volume on your device and it still isn’t getting loud enough for you, an amp might be the solution.
-Just be sure that you have your headphones connected securely and you’ve checked the settings on your playback app before you go to the expense of purchasing an amp.
+Just be sure that you have your headphones connected securely and you’ve checked the settings on your playback app before you go purchase another pricey headphone amp.
 Again, watch out for your ears when you’re cranking up that volume!

 On the other hand, maybe your device does get loud enough, but when you raise the volume you hear unwanted noise.
 This noise could consist of cracks or hiss or hum or distortion.
 None of those sound good with your music.